 Wesley participates in the William D. Ford Federal Direct Loan Program.

-The unsubsidized Stafford will begin to accrue this interest at the time of disbursement but does not have to be repaid until 6 months following graduation or after dropping below half-time.
+The unsubsidized loan will begin to accrue this interest at the time of disbursement but does not have to be repaid until 6 months following graduation or after dropping below half-time.
+Interest rates are established each year for unsubsidized Direct Loans.
+Learn more here.

-The procedure for applying for a Direct unsubsidized Stafford is as follows:
+The procedure for applying for a Direct unsubsidized Stafford loan is as follows:

 - Complete FAFSA form.

-- Complete a Stafford Loan Request Form and return it to the Financial Aid Office.
+- Complete a Direct Loan Request Form and return it to firstname.lastname@example.org.

 - Complete a Master Promissory Note and Entrance Counseling at www.studentloans.gov